taylanates24/object-detection/README.md

 ### Head

 This is my implementation of bounding box regression head.
 Each `Conv2d` consists of one 3x3 Conv2d and one 1x1 Conv2d.
-At the end, there will be 1xNx4 dimensional tensor, N proposals coordinate for each bbox coordinate.
+At the end, there will be 1xNx4 dimensional tensor, N proposal coordinates for each bbox coordinate.

 ![classification](https://user-images.githubusercontent.com/66252663/221974242-17bdcc6a-6c83-40b2-b578-d7d37edcb3dd.jpg)